juji-io/datalevin/doc/query.md

 ### Merge join while index scan

-Further more, we push joins down to index scan as well, by treating index scan as the outer side of the join.
-This affords us to always use the more efficient merge join method, as the index is always sorted and we only need to sort the inner side (often the smaller side) of the join.
+Further more, we push joins down to index scan as well, by treating index scan as the outer side of a join.
+This affords us to always use the most efficient merge join method, as the index is always sorted and we only need to sort the inner side (often the smaller side) of the join.